thejpster/website/content/blog/blog-2025-09-28/index.md

 [cortex-ar]: https://github.com/rust-embedded/cortex-ar/blob/7da113558e828d991c7ffb3a17debc4eb98a6b2d/cortex-a-rt/src/lib.rs#L786

 It should be noted that exceptions can pre-empt each other.
-That is, if you are running Interrupt L, and some Interrupt H becomes ready, where H is at some higher priority than L (indiciated by H having a *lower* priority number than L), then the state of the handler for Interrupt L will be pushed to the stack and the handler for Interrupt H will be started.
+That is, if you are running Interrupt L, and some Interrupt H becomes ready, where H is at some higher priority than L (indicated by H having a *lower* priority number than L), then the state of the handler for Interrupt L will be pushed to the stack and the handler for Interrupt H will be started.
 We don't generally want to block interrupts from running, because that impacts our response time to external events.
 Faults obviously have the highest priority - they typically mean it's game over and time to reboot.

 Now, to change tasks when some task has been running for too long, we need some periodic timer tick - an interrupt that fires every N clock cycles, where we can select the value for N. If we tick more often, we waste more time in the timer interrupt handler, but if we tick less often, we get a lower resolution 'clock'.
 Setting N such that the interrupt fires 100 times per second is fairly common.
 You could also be smart and set the timer to *only* fire when we actually know we have something to do (a so-called 'tickless' RTOS), but let's not worry about that fow now.